 11.1 Procedures as to contracts are laid down as follows and supplemented by the guidance at Annex 1:

-- Such invitation to tender shall state the general nature of the intended contract and the Town Clerk shall obtain the necessary technical assistance to prepare a specification in appropriate cases.
-The invitation shall in addition state that tenders must be addressed to the Town Clerk, clearly labeled for the tender in question, in the ordinary course of post.
+d) Such invitation to tender shall state the general nature of the intended contract and the Town Clerk shall obtain the necessary technical assistance to prepare a specification in appropriate cases.
+The invitation shall in addition state that tenders must be addressed to the Town Clerk, clearly labeled for the tender in question and sent either:

-- All sealed tenders shall be opened at the same time on the prescribed date by the Town Clerk in the presence of at least two members of Council.
+e) All sealed tenders shall be opened at the same time on the prescribed date by the Town Clerk in the presence of at least one officer or member of Council.